 Can My Employer Lie About Why I’m Being Fired?

-Lying about why you were fired is evidence of “pretext,” meaning that your employer is hiding why they fired you—possibly because the reason is discriminatory, retaliatory, or otherwise illegal.
+An employer is allowed to lie about why an employee is terminated.
+However, the law is clear that lying about why an employee was fired can be evidence of “pretext,” meaning that the employer is hiding the real reason for the termination.
 Lying itself may not be illegal, but it can be evidence that your termination was motivated by an illegal rationale.
 Otherwise, why not tell the truth?

 Talk to an Experienced Wrongful Termination Attorney

 If you think you may have been wrongfully terminated, it's critical that you know your rights.
 Our experienced wrongful termination attorneys are here for free consultations and can talk you through your situation.
 Few things in life are more stressful than losing your job and livelihood.
 We are passionate about helping people who have been wrongfully terminated.